jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[north span-85 text-05 text-black]
 <div style="margin-top: 100px; text-align: left;">Let's turn this into JavaScript...
-Create an ArrayBuffer to hold a 32-bit number, and create two views on that buffer: one for the float, and one for the unsigned-int.</i></div>
+We create an ArrayBuffer to hold a 32-bit number, and create two views on that buffer: one as a float, and one as an unsigned integer.</i></div>
 @snapend

 @snap[south span-85 text-05 text-black]
-<div style="margin-bottom: 100px; text-align: left;">Note, we stripped out the Newton's method iteration for now, and are using the constant K with sigma equals zero.</div>
+<div style="margin-bottom: 100px; text-align: left;">We are going to use the pure version of K here, with sigma equals zer.
+And we are going to skip the Newton's method iteration for now.</div>
 @snapend

 @snap[midpoint span-60 text-05]